harisankar95/nd-quadrature/README.md

 # nd-quadrature

 Generate n-Dimensional gaussian quadrature points and weights.
+Integrate n-Dimensional functions using the generated quadrature points and weights.
+This is a python implementation of the algorithm described in [1] for educational purposes.
+The algorithm is not optimized for speed.
+Please use a more optimized implementations for production like [scipy.integrate.nquad](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.nquad.html).

 ## Usage